Gary-Burke/the-garden-gallery/README.md

 ### Languages & Frameworks
 - **HTML** – Used for the structure and content of the website.
 - **CSS** – Used to style the website.
 - **Bootstrap** – Predominantly used for responsive design, with the goal of having a mobile-first design.
-Used for the registration form as well.
+All the elements used from the Bootstrap library have been customized with CSS.
-- **JavaScript** – This has been limited to the function of the navbar, to ensure that it auto-closes on smaller devices.
+- **JavaScript** – Used in the standard Font Awesome Toolkit script, the Bootstrap library script and has been used for the function of the navbar, to ensure that it auto-closes on smaller devices.

 ### Development Tools
-- **GitHub** – Used for version control, tracking changes, and hosting the project repository.
+- **Git & GitHub** – Used for version control, tracking changes, and hosting the project repository.
-- **Visual Studio Code** – The primary code editor for developing the site.
+- **Visual Studio Code** – The IDE used for developing the website.
-- **Chrome Developer Tools** – Used for debugging, inspecting elements, and testing responsive design in real time.
+- **Chrome Developer Tools** – Used to test responsiveness of the website, to debug and to inspect elements.
-- **Am I Responsive** – Checked responsiveness across different screen sizes and took preview screenshots.
+- **Am I Responsive** – Visual representation of website's responsiveness across different screen sizes.
+Added a screenshot to the start of this README.

 ### Design & UI Tools
 - **Balsamiq Wireframes** – Used for planning and drafting the layout of all pages and sections within the website..
 - **Coolors** – Helped to create a suitable colour palette for the website.
 - **WebAIM Contrast Checker** – Used to test the colour contrast for readability and accessibility.
-- **Google Fonts** – Custom fonts provides more authenticity and design style.
+- **Google Fonts** – Used for custom fonts as they provide more authenticity and design style to the website.
 - **Font Awesome** – Provided all manner of icons used within the website.
 - **Favicon.io** – Used to generate a favicon for the website.
 The emoji graphics are from the open source project Twemoji.
 The graphics are copyright 2020 Twitter, Inc and other contributors.
 The graphics are licensed under CC-BY 4.0.
 - **Fontjoy** - To find complementing fonts with sufficient contrast.

 ### Additional Tools
 - **Gimp** - Used for all manner of image manipulation.

+## Deployment

+This website was deployed to GitHub pages by the following process:

+- Open the repository in GitHub.
+- Open the Settings tab.
+- Go to the Pages section under Code and automation.
+- Navigate to the Build and deployment section.
+- From the Branch dropdown menu, select Main and save.
+- Once the site has been delpoyed, the url will be displayed in this Pages section.
+- You might need to refresh GitHub manually after a few seconds.

+The live website can be viewed here: [The Garden Gallery](https://gary-burke.github.io/the-garden-gallery/)

 ## Testing